Why use Compare Forex Brokers before forex trading?

 Australian Forex Brokers

 The Australian Securities and Investments Commission (ASIC) is the local regulator for CFD providers in Australia.
 You can view our best ASIC regulated forex brokers page which includes leading brokers from Pepperstone, IC Markets, Plus500 to AxiTrader.
 ASIC regulations mean brokers can’t claim they are an ECN broker but you will find brokers such as Pepperstone and IC Markets still offers tight spreads with ‘ECN pricing’ from 0.0 pips EUR/USD spreads.

 ASIC places trading conditions on brokers such as the requirement to segregate client funds.
-Providers also need to meet reporting and training requirements set by the regulator.
+There were also 2020 October ASIC updates requirements including reduced leverage from early 2021..

 UK Forex Brokers

 UK forex trading is regulated by the Financial Conduct Authority which has restricted leverage for retail forex traders to a maximum of 30:1.
 Other trading conditions include negative balance protection, segregation of client funds, reporting and training.
 You can view our best UK forex broker page for the best FCA regulated providers.
 Factors considered when making the short-list for this page include the forex trading platform offered (from MetaTrader 4 to cTrader), execution speeds and trading costs.
 Brokers considered ranging from eToro, forex.com to FxPro.

 You can also view the UK forex broker section for a most comprehensive list of forex platforms, providers and even a list of ECN brokers.
 Spread betting is also a unique feature for UK traders with a specific section for this trading.